sahithyandev/s2/src/content/docs/computer-organization-and-digital-design/06-logic-circuit-simplification.md

 - all the $1$ are replaced with $0$
 - all variables left intact

-When a theorem is proven, also its dual is proven
+When a theorem is proven, its dual is also proven.

 ### de Moragan's theorem